MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 ## The site collection "XXXX" cannot be created or updated

-The UPN referenced is invalid.
-In order to create or update a OneDrive site collection, the referenced User Principal Name must be found in Azure Active Directory.
-Please check your destination URL and validate the user exists in AAD.
+The User Principal Name (UPN) referenced is invalid.
+In order to create or update a OneDrive site collection, Azure Active Directory must contain the referenced UPN.
+Check your destination URL and validate that the user exists in Azure AD.

  ## Error codes
 |**Error Code**|**Recommended action**|